 AFT Design Knowledge Hub

-A centralized knowledge base and set of agentic design tools that consolidate AFT’s UX research, design systems, accessibility standards, and operational context—enabling any AFT builder—designers, engineers, product managers, program managers, and operations partners—to move faster with shared understanding and confidence.
+A centralized knowledge base and set of AI-enabled tools that consolidate AFT’s UX research, design systems, accessibility standards, and operational context—enabling any AFT builder—designers, engineers, product managers, program managers, and operations partners—to move faster with shared understanding and confidence.

 Context

-Following a significant reduction in force at Amazon, our design team was left with substantially less capacity while expectations and scope remained unchanged.
+As team capacity shifted, expectations and scope remained unchanged.
 At the same time, critical product and experience knowledge—including UX research, design system documentation, accessibility guidance, and fulfillment center operational context—was fragmented across Quip, wikis, dashboards, and internal tools.

 The disbanding of the Common Experience (CE) program further increased the risk of institutional knowledge loss.
 Discovering prior work was slow, duplicated effort was common, and builders were spending disproportionate time searching for context instead of solving problems.